-Update: Proud to be featured on Huffington Post’s Kitchen Daily’s article on New England Clam Chowder: What’s the Best Recipe?
-What do you think?
+A winning clam chowder recipe with a flavorful twist from herbs de Provence.
+Featured on Huffington Post’s Kitchen Daily’s article on New England Clam Chowder: What’s the Best Recipe?

 One drizzly afternoon in December I joined several bloggers from OC Family and the Orange County Register at the Someone Cares Soup Kitchen in Costa Mesa.
 We were there to volunteer and learn about how this neighborhood soup kitchen has supported their community and share the inspiration of one woman, Merle Hatleberg, who, in 1986 made her first “pot of soup” to feed about 30 people and has since grown to serve over 400 folks a daily hot, nourishing meal.
 Then as now, many of these hungry people were families with school aged children.